PGE submits 2021 Wildfire Mitigation Plan

 “We will be sharing those local plans with the counties in the coming months,” said Moreno.
 “It’s really a continuation of conversations we’ve had with them over the last several years.”

-By the end of last year, Moreno said four weather stations and two HD cameras were installed in Yuba County and 50 miles of enhanced vegetation management was completed.

-In Colusa County, three weather stations and two HD cameras were installed.
+By the end of last year, Moreno said three weather stations and two HD cameras were installed in Colusa County, one weather station and six cameras were installed in Glenn County and two weather stations and eight weather cameras were installed in Tehama County.

-There were eight community resource centers ready to use in the event of a power shutoff at the end of 2020, an increase from the two sites available in 2019, according to Moreno.
-In Colusa County, there were six community resource center sites ready by the end of last year as well, up from the one location that was available at the end of 2019.
+There were six community resource centers ready to use in the event of a power shutoff at the end of 2020 in Colusa County, an increase from the one sites available in 2019, according to Moreno.
+In Glenn County, there were five community resource center sites ready by the end of last year, up from the one location that was available at the end of 2019.

+Two additional community resource centers were also completed in Tehama County in 2020, adding to the 15 that were ready for use at the end of 2019.

+An additional 23 miles of enhanced vegetation management was also completed in Tehama County in 2020, according to Moreno.

 – Reducing wildfire potential by inspecting and repairing equipment, conducting enhanced vegetation management, and investing in grid technology and system hardening.